CODE OF ETHICS

 Preamble

-Service to society is the cornerstone of any profession.
-The profession of fire ecology serves society by promoting appropriate stewardship of ecosystems around the world.
-Members of the Association for Fire Ecology have a deep and enduring interest regarding the role of fire in landscapes.
+Service to society is the cornerstone of our profession.
+Our profession serves society by promoting appropriate fire stewardship of ecosystems around the world.
+We share a deep and enduring interest in understanding and maintaining fire’s essential role in global ecosystems whose plants and animals depend on ongoing interactions with fire.

-On joining the Association for Fire Ecology, members assume a special responsibility to the profession and to society by promising to uphold and abide by the following:
+On joining the Association for Fire Ecology, members assume a special responsibility to the profession and to society by promising to uphold these principles and pledges:

 Principles and Pledges

-1. Ecologists have a responsibility to manage land for both current and future generations.
-We pledge to practice and advocate for fire management that will maintain the long-term capacity of the land to provide the variety of materials, uses, and values desired by land managers and society.
+1. Fire ecologists and practitioners advise and responsibly advocate for fire management that maintains the intergenerational capacity of lands to provide material resources, uses, and values desired by land managers, Indigenous Peoples, and society.

-2. Sound science is the foundation of the fire ecology profession.
-We pledge to strive for continuous improvement of our methods and our personal knowledge and skills; to perform only those services for which we are qualified; and in the biological, physical, and social sciences to use the most appropriate data, methods, and technology.
+2. Sound science is the foundation of our profession.
+We personally strive for continuous improvement of our methods, knowledge, and skills.
+We pledge to perform only those services for which we are qualified and to use the most appropriate data, methods, and technology.

-3. Public policy related to fire must be based on both scientific principles and societal values.
-We pledge to use our knowledge and skills to help formulate sound fire management policies.
+3. We pledge that to the best of abilities, public policy related to fire management is based on sound scientific principles, and Indigenous and societal values.
+We apply our knowledge and skills to help formulate these sound policies.

-4. Honest and open communication, coupled with respect for information given in confidence, is essential to good service.
-We pledge to always present, to the best of our ability, accurate and complete information; to indicate on whose behalf any public statements are made; to fully disclose and resolve any existing or potential conflicts of interest; and to keep proprietary information confidential unless the appropriate person authorizes its disclosure.
+4. We pledge ourselves to honest, respectful, professional, and open communication.
+We respect information shared in confidence and protect those confidences.
+We present, to the best of our ability, accurate and complete information.
+We indicate on whose behalf public statements are made, and we disclose and resolve any real or apparent conflicts of interest.

-6. Through our work in promoting fire ecology, we demonstrate a commitment to the public good; respect for the dignity and worth of individuals; a desire to promote inclusiveness, diversity and social justice.
+8. Through our work to promote the sound application of fire ecology knowledge and practice, we demonstrate a commitment to the public good, respect for the dignity and worth of individuals, a desire to be inclusive, diverse, and just.
 We engage ourselves in our collective mission with transparency, integrity, and honesty.

-The Association for Fire Ecology’s Bylaws specify processes through which a member or participant’s violation of the code may lead to reprimand, censure, expulsion from the Association, or other disciplinary action.
+The Association for Fire Ecology’s Bylaws (https://fireecology.org/bylaws) specify processes through which a member or participant’s violation of this code of ethics may lead to reprimand, censure, expulsion from the Association, or other disciplinary action.

-Any two persons, whether or not AFE members, may charge a member or participant in AFE activities with violation of the code.
-Such a charge must be made in writing to the AFE President or a Board member and must refer to the specific Pledges alleged to have been violated.
+Any two persons may charge a member or participant in AFE activities with violation of the code.
+Such charge is made in writing to the AFE President or a Board member and must refer to the specific Pledge(s) that they allege have been violated.